mristeli/hwo-bot-bootstrap-clojure/README.md

 # Pingpong Clojure Client

-This project contains a coffeescript client for the [Reaktor Hello World Open event](http://helloworldopen.fi/).
+This project contains a clojure client for the [Reaktor Hello World Open event](http://helloworldopen.fi/).

 NOTICE: The test server enforces a threshold of 10 messages per client in a second.
 At the moment the bot answers each message from the server with up direction message.
 This exceeds the threshold defined by the server and kicks the bot out of the game.